Our Team

 Director of People & Organizational Growth

-Originally from Mexico City, Karla lives in Nashville, Tennessee with her partner, one-year-old baby, and two beautiful dogs.
+Originally from Mexico City, Karla lives in Nashville, Tennessee with her partner, children, and two beautiful dogs.
 She has worked for the Tennessee Immigrant Rights Coalition and started her youth organizing and activism with JUMP (Jovenes Unidos por Un Mejor Presente), the first organization for immigrant youth in Tennessee.
-As a first generation student, she also founded the STUDY Foundation (Scholars in Tennessee Uplifting the Dreams of Youth) in 2010, a program to help first generation students access higher education with funds for scholarships given to first generation students in Tennessee.
+As a first-generation student, she also founded the STUDY Foundation (Scholars in Tennessee Uplifting the Dreams of Youth) in 2010, a program to help first-generation students access higher education with funds for scholarships given to first-generation students in Tennessee.
 Karla graduated with a Bachelor’s degree in Accounting and Management with an International Business Concentration from Lipscomb University in the fall of 2012.

 Areas of expertise: